Two-particle scattering on general graphs: Main result

 We now describe the domain of the S-matrix; for single-particle scattering the absolutely continuous subspace of $H_0$ is spanned by the free states $\ket{p^n}$, and the pure point subspace, or 'bound states' is spanned by $\ket{u}$, $u\in G_0$.

 The situation for two-particle scattering is a bit more complicated.
 As we define in the next section, the free Hamiltonian for each particle is the full single-particle Hamiltonian described in the last section---namely, both the rails and the scattering graph $G$---, and the potential $V$ is a Bose-Hubbard type interaction between the particles.
 So the free states are spanned by tensor products of two scattering states on the graph $\ket{p^{n+}}$ and/or single particle bound states $\ket{\chi}$, excluding combinations of two bound states \footnote{Since they lie in the pure point spectrum of the Hamiltonian.}, in such a way that a basis may be chosen to consist of the states $\ket{p_1^{n+}}\otimes\ket{p_2^{n+}}$, $\ket{p_1^{n+}}\otimes\ket{\chi}$ and $\ket{\chi}\otimes\ket{p_2^{n+}}$, for $p_1,p_2\in(-\pi,0)$, $n=1,\cdots,N$ and $\chi$ in some basis for the bound states.
-Henceforth we will omit the $\otimes$ in the tensor product notation for brevity.
+Henceforth, we will omit the $\otimes$ in the tensor product notation for brevity.
+In the following section, in order to compute the S-matrix, we shall again use the Lippmann-Schwinger formalism, applied to two-particle scattering.
+For an informal derivation of this formalism applied to discrete space systems, refer to \cite{ryndyk} chapter 3; for more technical remarks, refer to \cite{reedsimon3} chapter XI.6 and the references therein.